 Denver is an outdoor city with a vibrant, walkable downtown offering urban adventures for all ages.
 Within a one-mile radius, you can kayak on the Platte River; explore some of the city's best museums; shop at art galleries and boutiques; see a Broadway touring show; enjoy live music; ride a rollercoaster or cool off in a water park; and experience exciting professional sports.
 Experience Denver's top chef-driven restaurants and innovative craft breweries.
 The Denver Beer Trail is a great guide to sampling those local brews.

 Downtown's free 16th Street Mall shuttle makes it easy to get around.
 Visit Larimer Square and the renovated Denver Union Station in historic Lower Downtown (LoDo), where Victorian buildings now house restaurants, galleries, shops, bars, brewpubs and coffee houses, or head to Denver Pavilions where you'll find shops, restaurants, bars and a movie theater.

-Discover the downtown area by bike, thanks to the B-cycle bike-sharing program, and don't miss the chance for a photo with everyone's favorite Blue Bear public art sculpture at the Colorado Convention Center.
+Discover the downtown area, and don't miss the chance for a photo with everyone's favorite Blue Bear public art sculpture at the Colorado Convention Center.

 Explore downtown Denver

 Find maps, visitor guides and experts to help you explore The Mile High City, located at 1575 California St.

-Denver Art Museum's American Indian and Western art collections are renowned, not to mention its bold Daniel Libeskind architecture and the museum's traveling exhibitions.
+Denver Art Museum's Indigenous and Western art collections are renowned, not to mention its bold Daniel Libeskind architecture and the museum's traveling exhibitions.
 Next door, Clyfford Still Museum showcases the work of this important Abstract Expressionist artist in a uniquely designed building.
 Kirkland Museum of Fine & Decorative Art features works by its namesake, Vance Kirkland, as well as a collection of decorative art.
 MCA Denver, designed by David Adjaye, hosts exhibitions throughout the year and features a rooftop café; and the American Museum of Western Art has an impressive collection that spans decades of artists.